-Enforcement Actions for BSA/AML Compliance Program Failures
+Enforcement Actions for BSA/AML Compliance programme Failures

 The guidance details that a cease and desist order will be issued to depository institutions in cases where an institution:

-- A reported issue is considered a “problem” when it involves substantive deficiencies in one or more of the required components or pillars of the institution’s BSA/AML compliance program or implementation thereof.
+- A reported issue is considered a “problem” when it involves substantive deficiencies in one or more of the required components or pillars of the institution’s BSA/AML compliance programme or implementation thereof.
 The problem must have been documented in a report of examination or other supervisory communication to the institution’s board of directors or senior management as a violation of law or regulation that is not isolated or technical, or as a matter that must be corrected.

-- Ordinarily, a cease and desist order will not be issued for failure to correct a BSA/AML compliance program problem unless the problems subsequently found by the agency are substantially the same as those previously reported to the institution.
+- Ordinarily, a cease and desist order will not be issued for failure to correct a BSA/AML compliance programme problem unless the problems subsequently found by the agency are substantially the same as those previously reported to the institution.

 Updates to the 2007 Interagency Statement